Situated on the waterfront of Cardiff Bay, you can find your way to Wales Millennium Centre by car, train, bus, bike or even boat.

 From the East leave the M4 at junction 29 and join A48, follow signs to Cardiff Bay and Wales Millennium Centre.

 Cardiff Bay has several car parking facilities.
 Q-Park Cardiff Bay is opposite Wales Millennium Centre on Pierhead Street and is open 24 hours a day, use CF10 4PH to navigate to the correct address.
-There are also car parks at the Red Dragon Centre, Mermaid Quay and Havannah Street.

 We have 17 bookable undercover vehicle spaces available for disabled visitors, accessible from Pierhead Street at the side of our building.
 You must book these in advance while booking your ticket online or via the ticket office.